 TEMPORARY FOOD ESTABLISHMENTS

 Temporary food establishments include pushcarts, mobile food units, and farmer’s market stands where food is prepared and served.

 PERSON IN CHARGE TRAINING

 - CLICK HERE for the Person in charge study guide

-- CLICK HERE for the 2019 class Person In Charge payment form (use for all 2019 training dates)
+- CLICK HERE for the Person In Charge payment form

 - CLICK HERE for the Person in charge card application(if you need another copy of your PIC card)